reinaqu/reportingslr/README.md

 # reportingslr
+This project includes:
-Python scripts to create statistics and create graphics for SLRs from a csv file
+* The Python scripts to calculate statistics and create graphics for SLRs from csv and Excel files
+* The notebook with all the graphips and auxiliary datasets.